-A three-time winner of The American Prize in Vocal Performance, Moniz’s “superb high tenor” (South Florida Classical Review) and “commanding stage presence” (TalkinBroadway.com) has been thrilling audiences in opera houses, theaters, and concert halls across the nation, among them Opera Grand Rapids, Utah Festival Opera & Musical Theatre, Sarasota Opera, Florida Grand Opera, the Opera Company of Middlebury, Opera New Jersey, DreamCatcher Theatre/Adrienne Arsht Center, Orchestra Miami, Gulfshore Opera, Palm Beach Dramaworks, the Orchestra of Northern New York, and Chicago Symphony Center.
-His unique style and versatility have afforded him an active career in opera, concert, and musical theatre, having sung over 80 roles to date.
-Most recently, Moniz’s star turn as Prince Karl Franz in The Student Prince with Opera Grand Rapids received high praise and great acclaim, the press hailing his performance as “simply outstanding…glorious” (Encore Michigan).
-Recent and upcoming engagements include appearances with the Columbus Philharmonic, the Terre Haute Symphony Orchestra, and an international debut at Teatro Isauro Martinez (Torreón, Mexico), Teatro Alberto Alvarado (Durango, Mexico), and Alfredo in La traviata with the Panama City Symphony Orchestra.
+A three-time winner of The American Prize in Vocal Performance, Dr. Moniz’s “superb high tenor” (South Florida Classical Review) and “commanding stage presence” (TalkinBroadway.com) has been thrilling audiences in opera houses, theaters, and concert halls across the nation, among them Opera Grand Rapids, Utah Festival Opera & Musical Theatre, Sarasota Opera, Florida Grand Opera, The Columbus Philharmonic, Opera Company of Middlebury, Opera New Jersey, DreamCatcher Theatre/Adrienne Arsht Center, Orchestra Miami, Gulfshore Opera, Palm Beach Dramaworks, The Orchestra of Northern New York, and Chicago Symphony Center.
+His unique style and versatility have afforded him an active career in opera, concert, and musical theatre, having sung over 90 roles to date.
+Most recently, Dr. Moniz’s star turn as Prince Karl Franz in The Student Prince with Opera Grand Rapids (Wilde Award Nominee) received high praise and great acclaim, the press hailing his performance as “simply outstanding…glorious” (Encore Michigan).
+Highlights of the 2022/23 season include solo appearances at Teatro Isauro Martinez (Torreón, Mexico), Teatro Alberto Alvarado (Durango, Mexico), and Alfredo in La traviata with the Panama City Symphony Orchestra.
 Moniz is a proud member of the American Guild of Musical Artists and the Actors’ Equity Association.
 His debut solo album, Along the Way (2021), is available on all streaming platforms.